money-god/auction-keeper/README.md

    Amount of system-coin the keeper will try to keep in the `SAFEEngine` through rebalancing with `join`s and `exit`s.
    By default, there is no target.

-  Rebalance Notes:
+#### Rebalancing:

+   System coins are rebalanced per `--safe-engine-system-coin-target` when:

+   * The keeper starts up
+   * `SAFEEngine` balance is insufficient to place a bid
+   * An auction is settled

    Rebalances do not account for system coins moved from the `SAFEEngine` to an auction contract for an active bid.
-    System coins are rebalanced per `--safe-engine-system-coin-target` when:
-       - The keeper starts up
-       - `SAFEEngine` balance is insufficient to place a bid
-       - An auction is settled

    To avoid transaction spamming, small "dusty" system coins balances will be ignored (until the keeper exits, if so configured).

 ## Managing resources